kshedden/dstream/README.md

 rectangular array of data in which the columns are variables and the rows are cases or observations.

-Dstream is designed to work with large datasets, where it is not possible to load all data for all variables into memory at once.
-To achieve this, Dstream utilizes a _chunked_, _columnar_ storage format.
+Dstream is designed to handle large datasets, where it is not possible to load all data for all variables into memory at once.
+To achieve this, Dstream utilizes a _chunked_, _column-based_ storage format.
 A chunk contains the data for a contiguous block of rows.
 The data are stored by variable (column-wise) in typed Go slices.
 Only one chunk of the Dstream is held in memory at one